-Ragdoll cats are known worldwide for three things – their amazingly friendly personalities, their lavishly good looks, and their remarkably large size.
-In fact, Ragdolls are among the largest cat breeds out there.
+Ragdoll cats are known worldwide for their pleasant personalities, lavishly good looks, and considerable size.
+Ragdolls are among the largest cat breeds out there.

 But how big is a large cat?
 Which cat breeds are larger and smaller than Raggies?
-This article is all about the size of Ragdoll cats and comparing them to some of the best-known cat breeds.
+This article is about the size of Ragdoll cats and compares them to some of the best-known cat breeds.

 Ragdoll Cat Size Explained